junxit/us-congress-bills-110/bill.md

 - **(1)** designates August 2008 as “Digital Television Transition Awareness Month”—
   - **(A)** to increase public awareness regarding the February 17, 2009, transition to digital television; and
-  - **(B)** to encourage consumers to become educated about participating in the Government coupon program for obtaining converter boxes;
+  - **(B)** to encourage consumers to become educated about the steps they need to take to retain their television service, including possibly participating in the Government coupon program for obtaining converter boxes;
-- **(2)** encourages consumers to make the transition to digital television well before February 17, 2009, so that consumers have time to obtain and connect converter boxes; and
+- **(2)** encourages consumers to make the transition to digital television well before February 17, 2009; and
 - **(3)** encourages local nonprofit organizations, such as religious congregations, scout troops, and school-based community service groups—
   - **(A)** to assist households to apply for and obtain Government coupons and converter boxes and to install converter boxes; and
   - **(B)** to educate consumers about Internet websites and other sources of valuable information regarding the transition to digital television.